NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 If, on the other hand, there are some excellent issues for the defense, even though you ultimately might end up resolving it with the government, taking an offensive posture might be a good strategic move in a white-collar case to show the feds the problem with their case to that you can get charges dropped, dismissed and negotiate something better.
 Or, if they don't have a good case, you can set things up to take the case to trial and beat the government in a white-collar case.

-Often, pre-filing in these white-collar criminal matters and deciding exactly how we will tackle everything is the best strategy.
+Often, the best strategy is to pre-file these white-collar criminal matters and decide exactly how we will tackle everything.

-So, when you see these white-collar cases, you typically talk about employees.
-But you're talking about businesses, and you're talking about more elite employees who sit in higher positions, make more money, and have more decision-making power in the company.
+When you see these white-collar cases, you typically think about employees.
+But you're talking about businesses, and you're talking about elite employees who hold higher positions, make more money, and have more decision-making power in the company.

 What Are the Penalties?